mmiftahululum/metabase_sisi/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `"Metabase"`

-The name used for this instance of Metabase.
+The name used for this instance.

 ### `MB_SITE_URL`